An affine Weyl group action on the basic hypergeometric series arising from the $q$-Garnier system: Introduction

+from the $q$-contiguity relations.
+In this article we derive these relations from the extended affine Weyl group systematically.

 We state an outline of this article.
 In Section \ref{Sec:q-Gar}, we recall the definition of the $q$-Garnier system and the derivation of its particular solution.
 We first formulate a group of birational transformations on a field of rational functions, which is named $\widetilde{G}$.
 This group is isomorphic to an extended affine Weyl group of type $A^{(1)}_{2n+1}\times A^{(1)}_1\times A^{(1)}_1$ and contains an abelian normal subgroup generated by translations.
 In the following, we call this subgroup the $q$-Garnier system.
 We next consider a direction of the $q$-Garnier system.
-Via a certain specialization, it is reduced to a higher order generalization of the $q$-Riccati equation whose solution is described in terms of the basic hypergeometric function.
+Via a certain specialization, it is reduced to a higher order generalization of the $q$-Riccati equation whose solution is described in terms of ${}_{n+1}\phi_n$.

 The results of this article are given in the following sections.
 In Section \ref{Sec:Par_Sol}, we find elements of $\widetilde{G}$ which is consistent with the specialization.
 Those elements generate a subgroup of $\widetilde{G}$, which is named $\widetilde{F}$.
 The group $\widetilde{F}$ is isomorphic to an extended affine Weyl group of type $A^{(1)}_n\times A^{(1)}_n$ and provides particular solutions of some directions of the $q$-Garnier system.
 In Section \ref{Sec:Wey_HGF}, we formulate $(n+1)\times(n+1)$ matrices corresponding to the generators of $\widetilde{F}$.
-Those matrices give a left action of $\widetilde{F}$ on a vector of the basic hypergeometric functions.
+Those matrices give a left action of $\widetilde{F}$ on an $(n+1)$-dimensional vector whose components are described in terms of ${}_{n+1}\phi_n$.
 In Section \ref{Sec:q-HGE}, we formulate translations of $\widetilde{F}$ in a framework of $(n+1)\times(n+1)$ matrices.
-Then we obtain linear $q$-difference systems and ladder operators for the $q$-hypergeometric functions again.
+Then we obtain the $q$-contiguity relations and the linear $q$-difference equation for ${}_{n+1}\phi_n$ again.